 - Course goals and objectives in the syllabus are clearly stated and measurable.

-- o General Observations:
+- General Observations:

-- o Suggestions for Improvement:
+- Suggestions for Improvement:

 - Course goals and objectives in the syllabus are appropriate to the course level.

 - General Observations:

-- o Suggestions for Improvement:
+- Suggestions for Improvement:

 - Expectations for student performance in the syllabus and in course assignments are clearly defined.

-- o General Observations:
+- General Observations:

 - Suggestions for Improvement:

 - Assignments draw on course content and are designed to build student knowledge and skills.

-- o General Observations:
+- General Observations:

-- o Suggestions for Improvement:
+- Suggestions for Improvement:

 - Course activities and content help students develop critical thinking skills and achieve appropriate levels of cognitive achievement.

 - General Observations:

-- o Suggestions for Improvement:
+- Suggestions for Improvement: